-Particulars QIBs Non-Institutional Bidders Retail Individual Bidders Number of Equity Shares available for Allotment/ allocation (1) Not more than 12,80,000 Equity Shares available for allocation or Offer less allocation to Non- Institutional Bidders and Retail Individual Bidders Not less than 38,40,000 Equity Shares available for allocation or Offer less allocation to QIBs Bidders and Retail Individual Bidders Not less than 76,80,000 Equity Shares available for allocation or Offer less allocation to QIBs Bidders and Non- Institutional Bidders Percentage of Offer size available for Allotment / allocation Not more than 10% of the Offer or Offer less allocation to Non- Institutional Bidders and Retail Individual Bidders will be available for allocation to QIBs.
-Upto 5% of the QIB Portion was made available for allocation proportionately to Mutual Funds only.
+Particulars QIBs Non-Institutional Bidders Retail Individual Bidders Number of Equity Shares available for Allotment/ allocation (1) Not more than 12,80,000 Equity Shares Not less than 38,40,000 Equity Shares available for allocation or Offer less allocation to QIBs Bidders and Retail Individual Bidders Not less than 76,80,000 Equity Shares available for allocation or Offer less allocation to QIBs Bidders and Non- Institutional Bidders Percentage of Offer size available for Allotment / allocation Not more than 10% of the Offer shall be available for allocation to QIBs.
+Upto 5% of the QIB Portion shall be available for allocation proportionately to Mutual Funds only.
 Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining balance QIB Category.
 The unsubscribed portion in the Mutual Fund reservation will be available for allocation to QIBs.
-Not less than 30% of the Offer or the Offer less allocation to the QIB Bidders and Retail Individual Bidders will be available for allocation Not less than 60% of the Offer or the Offer less allocation to the QIB Bidders and Non Institutional Bidders will be available for allocation Basis of Allotment if respective category is oversubscribed Proportionate as follows: a) 64,000 Equity Shares were made available for allocation on a proportionate basis to Mutual Funds only; and Not less than 30% of the Offer were made available for allocation to Non-Institutional Bidders One-third of the Non-Institutional Category (i.e. 12,80,000 Equity Shares) shall be available for allocation to Bidders with an application size of more than ₹ 2,00,000 and up to ₹ 10,00,000 Two-third of the Non-Institutional Category (i.e. 25,60,000 Equity Shares) shall be available for allocation to Bidders with an application size of more than ₹ 10,00,000 Provided that the unsubscribed portion in either Allotment to each Retail Individual Bidders shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion, and the remaining available Equity Shares, if any, shall be Allotted on a proportionate basis.
+Not less than 30% of the Offer or the Offer less allocation to the QIB Bidders and Retail Individual Bidders will be available for allocation Not less than 60% of the Offer or the Offer less allocation to the QIB Bidders and Non Institutional Bidders will be available for allocation Basis of Allotment if respective category is oversubscribed Proportionate as follows: a) Upto 64,000 Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds only; and b) Upto 12,16,000 Equity Shares shall be allotted on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above.
+Not less than 30% of the Offer shall be available for allocation to Non-Institutional Bidders One-third of the Non-Institutional Category (i.e. Upto 12,80,000 Equity Shares) shall be available for allocation to Bidders with an application size of more than ₹ 2,00,000 and up to ₹ 10,00,000 Two-third of the Non-Institutional Category (i.e. Upto 25,60,000 Equity Shares) shall be available for allocation to Bidders with an application size of more than ₹ 10,00,000 Provided that the unsubscribed portion in either of the aforementioned subcategories may be allocated to Non-Institutional Bidders in Allotment to each Retail Individual Bidders shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion, and the remaining available Equity Shares, if any, shall be Allotted on a proportionate basis.
 For further details, see "Allotment Procedure and Basis of Allotment - Allotment to RIBs" in the GID